initstring/evil-ssdp/README.md

   -r REALM, --realm REALM
                         Realm to appear when prompting users for authentication via base64 auth.
-  -u URL, --url URL     Add javascript to the template to redirect from the
+  -u URL, --url URL     Redirect to this URL (ex: '-u http://google.com').
-                        phishing page to the provided URL.
+                        Works with templates that do a POST for logon forms and with templates including the custom redirect JavaScript (see README for more info).
 ```

 # Templates
 The following templates come with the tool.
 If you have good design skills, please contribute one of your own!

 - `office365`:          Will show up in Windows Explorer as "Office365 Backups".
-Phishing page looking like Office365 logon will POST credentials back.
+Phishing page looking like Office365 logon will POST credentials back to you.
 These will be flagged in the UI and logged in the log file.
-Will redirect back to the phishing page after POST.
-Future improvement might be to redirect to actual Office365.
+Recommend to run with '-u https://www.office.com' to redirect users to the legit site after stealing their credentials.
 Developer: [pentestgeek](https://github.com/pentestgeek/phishing-frenzy-templates).
 - `microsft-azure`:     Will appear in Windows Explorer as "Microsoft Azure Storage".
 Landing page is the Windows Live login page when cookies are disabled.
 Recommend to use with the -u option to redirect users to real login page.
 Developer: [Dwight Hohnstein](https://github.com/djhohnstein).
 - `bitcoin`:            Will show up in Windows Explorer as "Bitcoin Wallet".
 Phishing page is just a random set of Bitcoin private/public/address info.
 There are no actual funds in these accounts.
 - `password-vault`:     Will show up in Windows Explorer as "IT Password Vault".
 Phishing page contains a short list of fake passwords / ssh keys / etc.